Inhan98/inhan98.github.io/_posts/2025-07-28-KL-Divergence.md

 KL Divergence (Kullback–Leibler Divergence) is a measure of how one probability distribution $Q$ diverges from a reference probability distribution $P$.

-In simple terms, KL Divergence quantifies the **extra amount of information** required to represent samples from $P$ using the distribution $Q$.
+In simple terms, KL Divergence quantifies the **extra amount of information** required to represent samples from $P$ using the distribution $Q$
 ## Formula

 For **discrete** probability distributions, KL Divergence is defined as: